swo/sakura/README.md

 More [sophisticated forecasts](https://www.scmp.com/lifestyle/travel-leisure/article/3215108/why-making-japans-cherry-blossom-forecasts-such-pressurised-job-trouble-those-get-it-wrong) in Japan account for weather data as well as observational data from sentinel trees.

+Or, blooms for other plants, if they come earlier than cherry trees: <https://www.epa.gov/climate-indicators/climate-change-indicators-leaf-and-bloom-dates>

 ### Other variables

 E.g., [another modeler](https://yuriko-schumacher.github.io/statistical-analysis-of-cherry-blossom-first-bloom-date/) used an empirical approach, concluding that blooms occurs after 400 or 600 cumulative daily degrees during spring.